 I experienced a sudden onset of Chronic Fatigue Syndrome (CFS) in July 1997, going in a few days from fully healthy to 25% of normal.
 But over a period of four years I found a way to recover, gradually returning to the same level of health I had before becoming sick.
-I have remained healthy now (2014) for more than a decade.
+I have remained healthy now (2017) for more than a decade and a half.

 Table of Contents